sojjeoi/p3r-rainmeter-player/README.md

 Preview images use official Persona 3 artwork © ATLUS / SEGA as a desktop background.

 Feedback, bug reports, and suggestions are always welcome.
 Feel free to open an issue or leave a comment.

-If you like the skin, consider leaving a ⭐ on the repository.